Privacy preference center

 Addressing a cover letter (including an email) Always place the company's name and address just before the greeting.
 If at all possible, find and include the name of the recruiter or hiring manager.
 (More on this coming up.)
 Use the same heading, font type, and font size as your resume to create a feeling of organization and flow.

-Show Passion and Commitment Tip #2.
 Mention a Mutual Contact (if Applicable) Tip #3.
 Prove You Have Researched The Company Tip #4.
 Lead With An Achievement Tip #5.
 Start With a Powerful Belief Tip #6.
 Be Direct Key Takeaways Related Readings.
-Share this article.
+Here you are, looking at a blank document that's supposed to be your cover letter.

 16. How to start a cover letter (With 7 powerful examples)